It’s 1912, and thousands of sports fans fill the stands to watch an exhibition game between the New York Giants and the Chicago White Sox.

 Many photos are included of the early baseball teams and players, as well as the fun stories behind their rivalries.

-Maulhardt writes about the local players, such as Charley “Clolo” Hall, who was the first Ventura County player to make a paying career out of baseball by reaching the major leagues.
-(He pitched for the Cincinnati Reds in 1906.)
+There was Charley “Clolo” Hall, who was the first Ventura County player to make a paying career out of baseball by reaching the major leagues.
+He ended up pitching for the Cincinnati Reds in 1906.

-And, also featured is a visit to the area by Babe Ruth, who ended up hitting a home run out of Pershing Park in Santa Barbara during a visit with fellow New York Yankee Lou Gehrig in 1927.
+And, Babe Ruth, who ended up hitting a home run out of Pershing Park in Santa Barbara during a visit with fellow New York Yankee Lou Gehrig in 1927.

-Probably one of the most famous local players featured prominently in the book is Ventura-native Fredrick Snodgrass, who made his debut with the New York Giants in 1908.
+Ventura-native Fredrick Snodgrass, who made his debut with the New York Giants in 1908, is figured most prominently.

-Snodgrass was instrumental in bringing the touring Giants and White Sox to Oxnard for what was an exhibition game, but turned into one of the biggest events the city had seen.
-(Snodgrass’ ties to Oxnard remained.
-He ended up moving to the city, where he became mayor in 1937).
+Snodgrass was instrumental in bringing the touring Giants and White Sox to Oxnard for what was an exhibition game.

-Note: The pictures of the game inside the book are fun to see.
-It’s hard to believe such a big event was held at the Oxnard Athletic Field, later named Haydock Field, off Wooley Road and C Street.
+The pictures of the game inside the book are fun to see.
+It’s hard to believe such a big event was held at the Oxnard Athletic Field, later named Haydock Field (located off Wooley Road and C Street).

 An interesting story is how Maulhardt came to write his books.

-While researching at the Ventura County Museum of History and Art about the Oxnard Plain, he said he came across an old photograph, which to his surprise, was of this Giants/White Sox game.
+While researching at the Ventura County Museum of History and Art about the Oxnard Plain, he said he came across an old photograph, which to his surprise, was of the Giants/White Sox game.

 A Mexican American baseball tribute